PeterHancock/async-iterators-in-js/slides.md

   yield
 }
 ```
+* Standardized in ES2018
+* Supported in the latest stables of modern browsers
+* Available in Node v8.10 with `--es_staging` flag

 ---

-## Example: A sequence of quantum random numbers
+## Example: A sequence of random numbers

 The Australian National University provides a Quantum Random Numbers REST service
 ```